tagn/knowledge-vault/TTRPG/Drakkenheim/Sessions/Session 085.md

 	- The spymasters signet - Unsure, best guess is that the queen has it
 	- The crown - Unknown, probably in the castle
 - We asked the Queen about the spymasters signet, she said she looked for it for years.
-- The spymaster was a half-elf assassin
+- The spymaster was a half-elf assassin - turns out the queen killed her and got the ring from her.
+- There are many denizens inside the tower that won't respect them.
+Chief amongst them, menezerad.
+-